aut0nate/Linux-Commands/README.md

 # Display disk usage in a human-readable format (e.g., MiB, GiB)
 du -h  # or --human-readable

+# Display disk usage of all files and directories in human-readable format (-h), sort the output in reverse numerical order (-rh) to show largest files first
+du -ah /path/to/directory | sort -rh | head

 # Display disk usage up to a specified depth level (e.g., 1 level deep)
 du -d 1  # or --max-depth=1